samiulla1111/Freshworks---Engineering---Assignment/README.md

 Appropriate error responses must always be returned to a client if it uses the data store in unexpected ways or breaches any limits
 The file size never exceeds 1GB
 The file is accessed by multi-threading

+I made this project using java used multithreading concept to delete the object after time out. you can see the objects in employee.json file so, I store all the json objects in an array so that it will be very easy add,delete,read the objects.